Toy breed

 Adult outline appears

-Many Chihuahuas are close to adult height and shape, though muscle and condition can still settle.
+Many Chihuahuas are close to adult height and shape, though muscle, appetite pattern, and body condition can still settle.

 9-12 months